gquan3/digital-scrapbook/README.md

 <h2 align="center">About us</h2>
 <p><b>🧑‍🎓 Xander Riddle:</b> Computer Science Student at Georgia Tech.
 Acted as Front End developer on this Project.</p>
 <p><b>🧑‍🎓 Adrian Kalisz:</b> Computer Science Student at Georgia Tech.
 Acted as Back End developer on this project.</p>
-<p align="center">We met at UGA during our very first hackathon UGA Hacks 2022 <i>(which we won 3rd in)</i> and both transfered to Georgia Tech to pursue our computer science degrees.</p>
+<p>We met at UGA during our very first hackathon UGA Hacks 2022 <i>(which we won 3rd in)</i> and both transfered to Georgia Tech to pursue our computer science degrees.</p>